PuruVJ/puruvjdev2/src/blog/moving-macos-from-react-to-preact-vite.md

 So all I did was delete the `react` related packages, and installed these 2 packages(`preact` and `@prefresh/vite`).

+> Why no `@types/preact`
+>
+> Well, We needed `@types/react` because React doesn't ship its own Typings, which can make DX feel like shooting in the dark, so the community has kindle provided types themselves for it.
+> But preact is a different story.
+It ships its own TypeScript typings, so we don't need any extra packages.
+Its just awesome that way 😍

 ## Modifying vite.config.ts

 The `vite.config.ts` with React 👇